Meet Isadora Hastings, a 2018 Disaster Feedback Fellow of the Disaster Recovery Team at GlobalGiving.

 “Rebuilding is a process.
 We want to build better,” Isadora said.

-Isadora is a 2018 Disaster Feedback Fellow of the Disaster Recovery Network at GlobalGiving.
+Isadora is a 2018 Disaster Feedback Fellow of the Disaster Recovery Team at GlobalGiving.
 Learn more about the fellowship.

 Support Isadora’s mission